 2) Accept that information about the future is essential, but untrustworthy at the moment, so focus on building the future one step at a time.

-If we focus on the next step and think about all the reasons why we are completely confident that we can take the next step with the required skill, style and commitment, then we have a chance of getting on a confidence roll.
+If we focus on next step thinking and contemplate all the reasons why we are completely confident that we can take the next step with the required skill, style and commitment, then we have a chance of getting on a confidence roll.
 We all still have the same skills, abilities, knowledge and experience, so it’s essential to keep focused on applying these skills to new sets of problems that arise.

 So, what’s your next step today?